 Neck Tension and Jaw Clenching: How Ribcage Position Changes the Whole Loop (and What to Do Next)

-If your neck is always tight and your jaw is always clenched, it is rarely because you “need to relax more.”
+If your neck is always tight and your jaw is always clenched, the answer is usually not that you simply need to relax more.

-That is why cues like “drop your shoulders” or “relax your jaw” often do not last.
-You are trying to remove a strategy without giving your body a better option.
+That is why cues like “drop your shoulders” or “stop clenching your jaw” often do not last.
+You are trying to remove a strategy without giving the body a better one.

 The neck tension + shallow breath loop